cwolf1212/cwolf1212.github.io/README.md

 ## Introduction

-I'm learning Java andmany other products I've never heard of.
+I'm learning Java and many other products I've never heard of.
 This looks to be a busy bootcamp.

 Right before this line, I hit the ENTER key twice.
 The instructions claim that this will provide a praragraph break.